David-Durst/aetherling/README.md

 [![Build Status](https://travis-ci.com/David-Durst/aetherling.svg?branch=master)](https://travis-ci.com/David-Durst/aetherling)

 ## Overview
-Aetherling is a library for creating data-parallel pipelines in hardware.
+Aetherling is a library for creating statically scheduled, data-parallel pipelines in hardware.
 Aetherling will eventually offer two APIs:
 1. Auto-scheduled - The user declares high-level operations like map and reduce.
-Aetherling optimally maps these to parallel or sequential implementations in hardware compiler transformations that are proven to be optimal.
+Aetherling maps these to parallel or sequential implementations in hardware compiler transformations that are proven to be optimal.
 1. Manually-scheduled  - The user creates pipelines using Aetherlings low-level primitives for a hand-crafted, artisanal data pipeline that is parallelized exactly the desired amount.

 ## Documentation